-Applicant means qualfor-profit entities, eligible non-profit entities 501(C) (3) and 501(C) (4), and public entities (such as Public Housing Authorities) that will undertake the eligible activities on behalf of the ELI households and receives NHTF assistance from a grantee as an owner or developer to carry out an NHTF-assisted project.
+Applicant means qualified for-profit entities, eligible non-profit entities (501(C) (3) and 501(C) (4)) and public entities (such as Public Housing Authorities) that will undertake eligible activities on behalf of ELI households.
+The Applicant will receive NHTF assistance from GHFA as an owner or developer to carry out an NHTF-assisted project.

-Commitment means per 24 CFR 93.2:
+Commitment as defined in 24 CHR 93.2 means:

-- 1. The grantee has executed a legally binding written agreement (that includes the date of the signature of each person signing the agreement) with an eligible applicant for a project that meets the definition of "commit to a specific local project" of paragraph (2) of this definition. - 2.
+- 1. The grantee (GHFA) has executed a legally binding written agreement (that includes the date of the signature of each person signing the agreement) with an eligible applicant for the rehabilitation or new construction of a "specific local project" which meets the requirements in paragraph (2) of this Section II. - 2.
 "Commit to a specific local project" means: - a.
-If the project consists of rehabilitation or new construction (with or without acquisition), the grantee and applicant have executed a written legally binding agreement under which NHTF assistance will be provided to the applicant for an identifiable project for which construction can reasonably be expected to start within 12 months of the agreement date.
-The written agreement for rehabilitation or new construction of rental housing may also provide operating cost assistance and/or operating cost assistance for eligible reserves. - b.
-If the project consists of acquisition of standard housing and the grantee is providing NHTF funds to a applicant to acquire rental housing, the grantee and applicant or the family have executed a written agreement under which NHTF assistance will be provided for the purchase of the rental housing and the property title will be transferred to the applicant or family within 6 months of the agreement date.
-The written agreement for acquisition of rental housing may also provide operating cost assistance and/or operating cost assistance for eligible reserves. - c.
+The project must be identified in the agreement and construction must reasonably be expected to start within 12 months of the agreement date. - b.
+The written agreement for rehabilitation or new construction of rental housing may also provide operating cost assistance and/or operating cost assistance for eligible reserves. - c.
+If the commitment is for the acquisition of an existing property, the grantee and applicant or the family have executed a written agreement under which NHTF assistance will be provided for the purchase of the rental housing and the property title will be transferred to the applicant within 6 months of the agreement date. - d.
+The written agreement for acquisition of rental housing may also provide operating cost assistance and/or operating cost assistance for eligible reserves. - e.
 If the project is for renewal of operating cost assistance or operating cost assistance reserves, the grantee and the applicant must have executed a legally binding written agreement under which NHTF funds will be provided to the applicant for operating cost assistance or operating cost assistance reserves for the identified NHTF project.

 DCA means the Georgia Department of Community Affairs, an executive government agency in the State of Georgia.
-By state law, DCA administers the programs of the Georgia Housing Finance Authority.
+By state law, DCA administers the programs of the Georgia Housing

+Finance Authority.